openstack/kolla/doc/ceph-guide.rst

 An optional
 `cache tier <http://docs.ceph.com/docs/hammer/rados/operations/cache-tiering/>`_
-can be deployed by formating at least one cache device and enabling cache tiering in the globals.yml configuration file.
+can be deployed by formatting at least one cache device and enabling cache tiering in the globals.yml configuration file.

 To prepare an OSD as a cache device, execute the following operations: